FAQ

 Who catalogs newly ordered titles?

-• Alma automatically creates a brief bibliographic record and PO line when the order is placed in GOBI.
+• GOBI automatically creates a brief bibliographic record and PO line in Alma at the time of order.

-• Cataloging staff usually needs to overlay the brief record with a full OCLC record later.
+• Cataloging staff can manually overlay the brief record with a full OCLC record, or

 How quickly do records and orders need to appear in Alma and OneSearch?